 Emerging from the bush, the track climbs to a swampy area of wire rush, tangle fern and red tussock.
 Seepage ponds beside the boardwalk are home to freshwater crayfish (kōura).
 The boardwalk makes walking over swampy ground more comfortable and reduces the impact of foot traffic on delicate vegetation.
 This is a

 After passing the Whakapapaiti Track turn-off, the track follows the stream up through dense bush to Punaruku Falls.
 Here, after heavy rain, Tawhainui Stream tumbles over the edge of an ancient lava flow.
 Close to the track, metal bands on tree trunks protect mistletoe from possums.
 At the forest edge gold-coloured snow tōtara and olive-green bog pine give way to sun-loving alpine herbs and alpine flowers like mountain daisies, harebells and ourisia.

 Moving on from the rapids, the track climbs onto a tussock-covered lava flow.
 A small clump of mountain beech and toatoa, seen a short distance up the mountain, forms the upper limit of beech trees in the area.
-The track then winds through tussock and sub-alpine shrubs to the Bruce Road, which can be followed downhill 2.5
+The track then winds through tussock and sub-alpine shrubs.

 The track is near Whakapapa Village on SH48.
 It starts 250 m above the Tongariro National Park

 |Tongariro National Park Visitor Centre|

 |Phone:||+64 7 892 3729|

 PO Box 71029